n0mi1k/kali-on-apple-container/README.md

 # kali-on-apple-container
 Run **persisted Kali** seamlessly on Apple's MacOS's lightweight Container service (https://github.com/apple/container).

+**NOTE:** By persistence, meaning that the container can be stopped, started and reused, mimicking a VM-like experience but with containers.

 I love using containers for Kali due to its lightweightness and speed when starting a session.
 Apple's Container service ensures fast and lightweight runtime of containers on MacOS.

 # 📦 Setup